-Image: Programme Leader Ronald Lay leads guests through the MA Art Therapy Graduation Exhibition, 2018.
+Image: Programme Leader Ronald Lay leads guests through

 POSTGRADUATE RESEARCH LASALLE has a long tradition of practice-led research in art and design.
 The College aims to assume a significant role in Singapore for practice-led research in visual, performing and literary arts, and aspires to add the distinctive viewpoint of Singapore to research into artistic practice in the 21st century.
 The Research Methods in Creative Arts module is a common module which all students are required to undertake.
-You will have the opportunity to interact with one another in the first term (seven weeks), to network with peers in other MA programmes and foster a stronger community of research practice that enhances your respective discipline of study as well as within the College.
-You will be introduced to relevant professional methods of research and creation which may include profiles of and/ or dialogue with creative professionals, critical/theoretical discourse, action research, visual object analysis, textual analysis, case studies, historical and ethnographic research, interviews, life stories/autobiographies, etc. You will also be introduced to research practices such as literature reviews, process-based discovery, bibliographical searches, quantitative & qualitative methods, citations and the construction of research questions.
-Postgraduate students are constantly exposed to firsthand experience in current practices of research and creation, leading to the acquiring of powerful knowledge and a wide set of skills by the time you graduate.
+You will have the opportunity to interact with one another in the first term, to network with peers in other MA programmes and foster a stronger community of research practice that enhances your respective discipline of study as well as within the College.
+You will be introduced to relevant professional methods of research and creation which may include profiles of and/ or dialogue with creative professionals, critical/theoretical discourse, action research, visual object analysis, textual analysis, case studies, historical and ethnographic research, interviews, life stories/autobiographies, etc. You will also be introduced to research practices such as literature reviews, process-based discovery, bibliographical searches, quantitative and qualitative methods, citations and the construction of research questions.
+Postgraduate students are constantly exposed to first-hand experience in current practices of research and creation, leading to the acquiring of powerful knowledge and a wide set of skills by the time you graduate.
 You will have opportunities to develop expertise in accordance with your research interests.
-CAREER PATHS Art Therapist, Counsellor, Educator, Social Worker, Artist, Researcher, Writer < lmage Integer.
+CAREER PATHS Art therapist, counsellor, educator, social worker, artist, researcher, writer. lmag Inlege.

 A MA Art Therapy student presents at the 2019 Digital International Creative Arts Therapies Symposium (DICATS).

 ENTRY REQUIREMENTS Academic requirements A Bachelor's degree from a recognised local or international institution.
 A minimum of IELTS 7.0, TOEFL iBT 100 or PTE Academic 65 for applicants from countries where English is not the first language or whose qualifications are obtained from institutions where English is not the medium of instruction.
 Statement of Purpose In 500 - 1,000 words, highlight your reasons for applying to this programme and how they relate to your future plans.
 You should also include a brief description of your research intention / interest(s) that you are keen to explore.
+You are required to submit your Statement of Purpose online.
 Reference letter Provide a reference letter to support your application.

-Portfolio

-Your portfolio should contain images of 10 - 15 pieces of your original artwork that demonstrate your creative practice.
+You are required to upload your reference letter online during your application.
+Portfolio Your portfolio should contain images of 10 - 15 pieces of your original artwork that demonstrate your creative practice.
 You are required to upload your portfolio online.

-Interview

-All applicants will attend an interview.
+Interview Shortlisted applicants will attend an interview.
 During the interview, you are required to participate in a dialogue regarding the purpose of your application.
 Please be prepared to talk about your background, what inspires you and your influences.
 We would like to find out what motivates you to learn, explore and experiment in your areas of interest.
 You should also share how you think the programme will benefit you in your future career choices or develop your research interests.

-International applicants

-If you are unable to attend the interview at LASALLE, an online interview will be arranged for you.

-Other requirements

-It will be preferable if you have prior educational knowledge in the fields of visual arts, psychology, medical, social or human sciences; or relevant work or voluntary experience in a rehabilitative setting.
+International applicants If you are unable to attend the interview at LASALLE, an online interview will be arranged for you.
+Other requirements It will be preferable if you have prior educational knowledge in the fields of visual arts, psychology, medical, social or human sciences; or relevant work or voluntary experience in a rehabilitative setting.
 You are also required to: